syedsaadali111/efts/server/ms_auth/README.md

-## This folder contains the citizen microservice containing user verification code.
+## This folder contains the citizen microservice containing user Authentication.
 The Port Number used by the Authentication Microservice is : 5003

 The Routes used are :